LUIDevo/regxact/README.md

 I might make some more changes though heehe

-Pivot to python or javascript/node depending on what gap I have in my resume
+Pivot to python or javascript/node depending on what gap I have in my resume I think I will do node because most applications use it